 Construction is an inherently dangerous business that often requires the use of heavy machinery, power tools, scaffolding, hoists, and other equipment.
 New York City construction workers are put in hazardous conditions every day.
 The precarious nature of construction work means employers and site operators should be extra vigilant regarding safety protocols and standards on the worksite.

 Although employers and site operators are responsible for maintaining a safe workplace, not everyone takes this responsibility seriously.
-The U.S. Bureau of Labor Statistics estimates more than 1 in 5 workplace deaths happened in the construction industry.
-New legislation in New York seeks to hold careless employers responsible for their actions, increasing accountability when tragic accidents happen on-site.
+The U.S. Bureau of Labor Statistics estimates that in 2020, more than 1 in 5 workplace deaths happened in the construction industry.
+New legislation in New York seeks to hold careless employers responsible for their actions, thereby increasing accountability when tragic accidents happen on-site.

 At The Perecman Firm, P.L.L.C., our attorneys want you to know how this new law could affect you if you are a construction worker hurt at work.